mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 Some useful variables are then defined, `${@:-pkg/*}` means take all arguments, but if there are none it defaults to `pkg/*`.
-This allows us to build a single package, any number of packages or by default all packages. `REMOTE_PATH` and `REPO_NAME` should be changed to match your repo.
+This allows us to build a single package, any number of packages or by default all packages. `REMOTE_PATH` and `REPO_NAME` should be changed to match your repository.

-We create the chroot directory and init the main root fs if it does not already exist.
+We create the `chroot` directory and init the main root filesystem if it does not already exist.
 Then loop over all the packages to build them one at a time with `makechrootpkg`, during which we delete all old package files left over from previous builds.
 This keeps the list of built packages down and ensures we only upload the latest build version.

 Lastly, we sync down the remote database to a local cache, add the built packages to the database then upload all the artefacts back up to the S3